yspec uses standard yaml syntax to state the data set column definitions.

 flags

-section in SETUP__:
+The flags section in SETUP__: is available

 for you to name sets of columns in the work in spec.
 For example, the

-following code defines a flag called covariate
+following code defines a flag called covariate and it names

 to carry this tag